adityarahmanda/rahmanda/README.md

-=== Understrap ===
+# Rahmanda
 Contributors: Aditya Rahmanda
 Tags: two-columns, right-sidebar, custom-logo, custom-menu, featured-images, footer-widgets, full-width-template, theme-options, translation-ready
 Requires at least: 5.0
 Tested up to: 5.7.2
 Requires PHP: 5.2

-== Description ==
+## Description

 A Portofolio Wordpress theme which is made on based on Understrap.

 Website: [https://adityarahmanda.com/kerjaan/rahmanda](https://adityarahmanda.com/kerjaan/rahmanda)

-== Installation ==
+## Installation

+1. Download this project into .zip.
-1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
+2. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Understrap in the search form and press the 'Enter' key on your keyboard.
+3. Upload this the zip file and start installing.
-3. Click on the 'Activate' button to use your new theme right away.
+4. Click on the 'Activate' button to use your new theme right away.
-4. Do not edit the theme files directly.
-We recommend creating a child theme for custom development.
-Full developer documentation: [https://docs.understrap.com/](https://docs.understrap.com/)

-== Privacy ==

-== Changelog ==

-== Copyright ==
+## Copyright

 This theme bundles the following third-party resources: